Follow us on social

 We are brought into the “present” in 1960.
 As Diem, along with his right hand political advisor/brother Nhu and Nhu’s wife Madame “dragon lady” Nhu become increasingly isolated and despotic, we are introduced to a cast of American characters who will play some role in the advancing the Nov.
 2, 1963 coup and assassination of Diem and Nhu — either as active participants in the conspiracy, or as the skeptics, more understanding of Diem’s position and concerned that he was the only one keeping the restive political factions in Vietnam together.
 The latter included U.S. Ambassador “Fritz” Nolting, Chairman of the Joint Chiefs Maxwell Taylor, and General Paul D. Harkins, who was commanding MACV at the time.

-The active participants consisted of, but certainly were not limited to, U.S. Ambassador Henry Cabot Lodge Jr., who replaced Nolting in 1963, CIA station chief Lucien Conein, National Security Advisor McGeorge Bundy, and Roger Hillsman, foreign policy advisor to President Kennedy and drafter of the now infamous “Green Light Memo,” dated August 24, 1963.
+The active participants consisted of, but certainly were not limited to, U.S. Ambassador Henry Cabot Lodge Jr., who replaced Nolting in 1963, CIA agent Lucien Conein, National Security Advisor McGeorge Bundy, and Roger Hillsman, foreign policy advisor to President Kennedy and drafter of the now infamous “Green Light Memo,” dated August 24, 1963.
 This memo made it official that the U.S. was prepared to support Diem’s generals in a coup if Diem did not accede to Washington’s stated demands, primarily, that he toss his brother Nhu aside.

 Cheevers also charts the contributions of the American press corps in Saigon, a fascinating orbit of outsized personalities like David Halberstam, Peter Arnett, and Neil Sheehan, who were ambitious and indefatigable, if not at times self-righteous and rigid in their commitment to reporting the flailing ARVN operations against the Viet Cong (and to the idea that the Kennedy people and U.S military brass were sugarcoating it).
 Unlike today, these reporters were able to hitch rides with lower ranking military officers on helicopters and spend time with American units and soldiers who spoke freely from the battlefield.
 They also crossed swords with Diem’s supporters in the American diplomatic corps, which thought the men were sensationalizing the Buddhist monk protests (many were self-immolating in the streets during this time) and over-dramatizing Diem’s crackdowns and the weakening state of his rule to sell papers.